Wisconsin Badger Camp cancels 2020 season due to COVID-19

 PLATTEVILLE, Wis. — A nonprofit organization in southwest Wisconsin that serves adults and children with developmental disabilities has canceled its 2020 camping season due to the coronavirus pandemic.

-Wisconsin Badger Camp officials announced the cancelation with a letter on the organization’s website.
+Wisconsin Badger Camp officials announced the cancellation with a letter on the organization’s website.

-The letter states that the organization will provide families with “virtual activities to stay busy this summer.”
+It states that the Platteville organization will provide families with “virtual activities to stay busy this summer.”

-Campers with paid registrations for 2020 may either request a refund for the amount already paid or request to have the amount applied to next summer’s fee, according to the letter.
+Campers with paid registrations for 2020 can either request a refund or request to have the amount applied to next summer’s fee, according to the letter.